zippitycars/readthedocs/README.rst

 Zippity
 ========

 This will give you an overview of how to use Admin Portal.
+Test.

 .. image:: Screenshot_2020-07-24%20Zippity%20Admin.png
   :width: 300